top of page

 © Caitlind R.C.
 Brown and Wayne Garrett

-Lady Colin Campbell is a writer and historian, best known for her royal biographies such as Diana in Private, and the most recent The Untold Life of Queen Elizabeth The Queen Mother and the most recent Meghan, Duchess of Sussex.
+Lady Colin Campbell is a writer, socialite and TV personality, best known for her royal biographies Diana in Private; The Untold Life of Queen Elizabeth The Queen Mother and the most recent Meghan, Duchess of Sussex.

 Dmitri Tcherniakov is a theatre director and set designer.
-His recent productions include: Simon Boccanegra (English National Opera); The Tsar's Bride (La Scala); and Prince Igor (Metropolitan Opera, NYC).
-Dmitri received The International Opera Award for Best Director in 2013.
+His recent productions include Simon Boccanegra (English National Opera); The Tsar's Bride (La Scala); and Prince Igor (Metropolitan Opera, NYC).
+Dmitri received The International Opera Award for Best Director twice, in 2013 and 2021.

-Vasily holds an MA in Performing Arts Management from the Russian Academy of Theatre Arts.
+Vasily holds a degree in Performing Arts Management from the Russian Academy of Theatre Arts.